Category Archives: Blog

 Our 5-Element Team Effectiveness Framework

-Drawing on a range of evidence-based team frameworks[1] and our own considerable experience, our 5-Element Team Effectiveness Framework (copyright pending) offers an inventory of the components that make up a highly effective team.
+Drawing on a range of evidence-based team frameworks[1] and our own considerable experience, our 5-Element Team Effectiveness Framework (copyright pending) offers an inventory of the elements that make up a highly effective team.

 It can be used to: